When it comes to a cover for your Facebook page, it’s okay just to pick a photo and plop it in the cover spot, right?

 It’s Time to Grow Your Facebook Page!

-Now that you have all the most current Facebook banner size guidelines down, you can focus on growing your Facebook page.
+Now that you have all the most current Facebook banner size guidelines down, you can focus on learning more about tactics like how to pin posts on Facebook and figuring out how to get followers on Facebook.
 One of the easiest ways to do that is by adding the Facebook follow button to your website.
 It’ll integrate seamlessly with your site to allow visitors to follow you without ever navigating off your page!